FrederickBernkastel/AI-for-SEA-Traffic-Management/README.md

 ![Aggregrated Demand](./Images/aggregrated_demand.png?raw=true "Aggregrated Demand")

 As seen above, trends in demand are correlated with the aggregated demand in each location.
 Thus, the normalized values of aggregated demand - which is constant between time periods for each location - were also used as features.
-This allows the model to further cluster locations with similar trends tegoether
+This allows the model to further cluster locations with similar trends together.

 Further processing of geospatial information through 1D / 2D gaussian filters on lagged demand reduced the model’s performance on the validation dataset, hence they are not included.